Specialist Criminal Lawyers

 A Severity Appeal accepts the finding of guilt, but you believe that the sentence imposed was too harsh or severe.

-These appeals need to be lodged within 28 days of the sentence date, however, there are some avenues to be able to lodge an appeal up to three months later with the blessing of the court.
+These appeals need to be lodged within 28 days of the sentence date; however, there are some avenues to appeal up to 3 months later with the court’s permission.

-The matter will then go the a higher court for determination, for instance if you were at the Local Court the District Court would hear your severity appeal.
+The matter will then go to a higher court for determination, for instance, if you were at the Local Court, the District Court would hear your severity appeal.

 A conviction appeal is an appeal where you are challenging the finding of guilt.
-Similarly, the severity appeal you have 28 days to lodge the appeal to the higher court and up to three months with the courts blessing.
+Similarly, for a severity appeal, you have 28 days to appeal with the higher court, and up to 3 months with the court’s blessing.

-Generally, the appeal is not a re-hearing of the evidence rut rather a re-examination on the transcript of the original proceedings.
+Generally, the appeal is not a re-hearing of the evidence but rather a re-examination of the transcript of the original proceedings.